nanobox-io/nanobox-engine-middleman/README.md

 ---

-### Ruby Settings
+### Middleman Settings
-The following setting allows you to define your Ruby runtime environment.
+The following setting allows you to define your Middleman runtime environment.

 ---

 #### ruby_runtime
-Specifies which Ruby runtime and version to use.
+Specifies which Middleman runtime and version to use.
 The following runtimes are available:

 - ruby-1.9
 - ruby-2.0